EnnoxHD/windows-registry/README.md

 ## 2. Real Time is universal
 ### Effect
 Configures Windows to use [UTC](https://en.wikipedia.org/wiki/Coordinated_Universal_Time) instead of Local Time for [RTC](https://en.wikipedia.org/wiki/Real-time_clock).
-This is especially practical for Dual-Boot Systems with Windows and Linux.
+This is especially useful for Dual-Boot Systems with Windows and Linux.
 See [Archlinux Wiki](https://wiki.archlinux.org/index.php/System_time#UTC_in_Windows) for more Information.

 | Before | After |